senthurayyappan/onshape-robotics-toolkit/docs/getting-started.md

 ## What's Next?

-- Check out more [examples and tutorials](tutorials/edit.md) in the `onshape-api` GitHub repository.
+- Check out more [examples and tutorials](tutorials/edit.md) in the `onshape-robotics-toolkit` GitHub repository.
 - Explore the [Onshape API Documentation](https://onshape-public.github.io/docs/) for detailed API reference.